eth-sri/securify/README.md

 docker run -v $(pwd)/folder_with_solidity_files:/project securify
 ```

-This should allow Securify to run over Truffle project in which dependencies
+Adding a `--truffle` flag should allow Securify to run over Truffle project in which dependencies
 have already been installed (so run `npm install` before if need be).

 The indices of the lines matched are 0-based, meaning that a match to line `i`